thecoder75/lamd/readme.md

 Since Discord banned my account and killed the old chat server, I have now set up [Gitter](https://gitter.im/thecoderstoolbox/lamd-3xx) for discussion on the development and usage of L.A.M.D.
 Please use this for more general usage and installation questions as others on there will provide assistance also.

-For general bugs or feature requests, feel free to open an Issue ticket.

 ***FYI: I DO NOT RESPOND TO EMAILS ASKING FOR ASSISTANCE OR ANYTHING ELSE RELATED TO THIS OR ANY OTHER OF MY PROJECTS, SO DON'T WASTE YOUR TIME SENDING THEM!***

 * * *